lgessler/notnaughtknotnauts-normalize/README.md

 # Normalize

-This repository contains two systems for orthographically normalization.
+This repository contains two systems for orthographic normalization created for a final project in Empirical Methods in Natural Language Processing.
+A full writeup for this project can be found at `./Report/report.pdf`.

+The `Notebooks` folder contains some of the original prototypes of the codebase but these notebooks are considered deprecated.
+For the final code, please see the `src` folder.

 # Usage